lenzo-ka/Sphinx4-HTTP-server/README.md

 # Sphinx4-HTTP-server

+NOTE: this repo is forked, and extra notes are included in-line below for using your own acoustic models from SphinxTrain, and some notes for homebrew on macOS

 A simple speech-to-text HTTP server.
 It uses Jetty as the server component and Sphinx4 as the speech-to-text library.

 ## Requirements